demeil1/discord_stocksim_bot/README.md

     - "Ran without error.
 Cost: {transaction_cost} Balance: {new_balance}"
 * errors ("Task Terminated: "):
     - "Can't purchase negative or zero shares":
-        - Wrong: "buy AAPL -1 0.00 1000.00"
-        - Correct: "buy AAPL 5 0.00 1000.00"
         - Solution: enter a share amount to purchase greater than 0
     - "Flip flopped target prices":
-        - Wrong: "buy AAPL 5 1000.00 0.00"
-        - Correct: "buy AAPL 5 0.00 1000.00"
         - Solution: swap the target prices
     - "Ticker wasn't found":
-        - Wrong: "buy APPL 5 0.00 1000.00"
-        - Correct "buy AAPL 5 0.00 1000.00"
         - Solution: make sure that the ticker is spelled correctly and exists
     - "Ran into after hours":
         - Solution: make your /delbuy command reasonable (see the protection section)
     - "Account balance too low.
 Balance: {your_balance}":
-        - Wrong: "buy AAPL 5 0.00 1000.00" when /balance returns $1
-        - Correct: "buy AAPL 5 0.00 1000.00" when /balance command returns $10,000
         - Solution: use the /balance command to get your current balance
     - "Bad parameters passed":
-        - Wrong: "buy AAPL 5"
-        - Correct: "buy AAPL 5 0.00 1000.00"
-        - Troubleshooting: check that you have the correct amount and type of parameters

-# /sell
-* description: sell an amount of shares
-* paramaters:
-    - ticker: string (text)
-    - number of shares: int (whole number)
-* example:
-    - "/sell AAPL 5" sells 5 shares of Apple at the current market price
-* success ("Task Completed: "):
-    - "Ran without error.
-Profit: {transaction_profit} Balance: {new_balance}"
-* warning ("Task Completed: Warning: "):
-    - "# to sell > # owned":
-        - Example: "/sell AAPL 5" when you only own 4 shares of AAPL
-        - Solution: no solution needed however if you dont want to see this warning you can use the /query command to see transaction history and amount of stocks owned
-* errors ("Task Terminated: "):
-    - "Can't sell negative or zero shares":
-        - Wrong: "/sell AAPL -1"
-        - Correct: "/sell AAPL 5"
-        - Solution: enter a share amount to purchase greater than 0
-    - "Ticker wasn't found":
-        - Wrong: "/sell APPL 5"
-        - Correct "/sell AAPL 5"
-        - Solution: make sure that the ticker is spelled correctly and exists
-    - "No {ticker} stock owned":
-        - Solution: ensure that the stock is bough before selling (can use /query command)
-    - "Bad parameters passed":
-        - Wrong: "/sell AAPL"
-        - Correct: "/sell AAPL 5"
         - Troubleshooting: check that you have the correct amount and type of parameters

 # /delsell